extrasalt/resume/resume.md

 ###Building a baremetal Go PaaS with Kubernetes
 _Chennai Go meetup, March 2017_
 Deploying a fully packaged go binary still involves a lot of boilerplate.
 Presented an alternative where a simple Kubernetes service can deploy any go binary dropped into it and explained how it can be recreated to fit particular needs.

+###Reclaiming your infrastructure with Kubernetes
+_Indian Linux User Group Chennai, March 2017_
+There is a sentiment in the free software world that IaaS runs largely against the values of Free Software.
+Kubernetes can help organizations meaningfully take back large parts of their infrastructure back in house with a hybrid architecture, reducing costs without compromising on scalability

 #Formal Education
 Anna University | Mohamed Sathak A.J College of Engineering |